 Bone is living tissue that’s constantly being broken down and rebuilt.
-When the creation of the new bone doesn’t keep up with removal of old bone, osteoporosis, a chronic bone disease, can occur.
+When the creation of the new bone doesn’t keep up with the removal of old bone, osteoporosis, a chronic bone disease, can occur.
+There are often no early symptoms, but later symptoms include back pain, poor posture, loss of height, and easily fractured bones.
 While osteoporosis is one of the most common diseases, particularly in women over 50, it can be avoided with early, preventative care.

-After our mid-20s, the balance between “bone building” and “bone dissolving” may start to shift, causing bone loss to speed up over time.
+After our mid-20s, the balance between “bone-building” and “bone dissolving” may start to shift, causing bone loss to speed up over time.
+Women, people above 50, people who are petite, anyone with a family history of easily broken bones, and Caucasian or Asian women all have a higher risk for developing osteoporosis.
 For most women, bone loss increases after menopause, and many women can lose 20 percent or more of their bone density as a result.

 A number of factors can increase the likelihood that you’ll develop osteoporosis, including:

 - Gender: Osteoporosis is more common in women